Sharaf Uddin Khashru: Political life

 Sharaf Uddin Khashru was involved in Jatiya Party politics.
 The MP was elected from this party of 1991 won.
 He joined the BNP in the 1994.
-He was elected a member of parliament on February 1996 for the Bangladesh Nationalist Party.
+He was elected a member of parliament in February 1996 for the Bangladesh Nationalist Party.
 After this the Progressive Democratic Party joined.
 He was defeated in the election of the 2008.
 After that he joined the Jatiya Party again.